slvg01/10b_rag_notion_app/README.md

 # RAG Notion App Project:

 ## 🎯 Objectives:
-- create a online Retrieved Augmented Generation `RAG chat bot` app to answer questions regarding surrealism and especially belgium surrealism:
+- create a online Retrieved Augmented Generation `RAG chat bot` app to answer questions regarding a company corpus of procedure in a natural way:
    [TRY THE APP !](https://anotion.streamlit.app/)